Sequential Randomized Algorithms for Convex Optimization in the Presence of Uncertainty: Introduction

 In recent years, research on randomized and probabilistic methods for control of uncertain systems has successfully evolved along various directions, see e.g. \cite{tempo_randomized_2012} for an overview of the state of the art on this topic.
 For convex control design, two main classes of algorithms, sequential and non-sequential, have been proposed in the literature, and their theoretical properties have been rigorously studied, see e.g. \cite{calafiore_research_2011}.

 Regarding non-sequential methods, the approach that has emerged is the so-called scenario approach, which has been introduced in \cite{calafiore_uncertain_2004,calafiore_scenario_2006}.
 Taking random samples of the uncertainty $q \in \mathbb{Q}$, the main idea of this particular line of research is to reformulate a semi-infinite convex optimization problem as a sampled optimization problem subject to a finite number of random constraints.
 Then, a key problem is to determine the sample complexity, i.e. the number of random constraints that should be generated, so that the so-called probability of violation is smaller than a given accuracy $\varepsilon \in (0,1)$, and this event holds with a suitably large confidence $1-\delta \in (0,1)$.
-A very nice feature of the scenario approach is that the sample complexity is determined a priori, that is before the sampled optimization problem is solved, and it depends only on the number of design parameters, accuracy and confidence.
-On the other hand, if accuracy and confidence are very small, and the number of design parameters is large, then the sample complexity may be very large, and the sampled convex optimization problem cannot be easily solved in practice.
+On the other hand, if accuracy and confidence are very small, and the number of design parameters is large, then the sample complexity may be large, and the sampled convex optimization problem may be difficult to solve in practice.